-Area Agency on Aging of Dane County Client-Centered Case Management Policy & Procedures Approved by AAA Board: 6/1/05 Revised and approved by AAA Board: 11/12/13_and
+Area Agency on Aging of Dane County

+Client-Centered Case Management Policy & Procedures Approved by AAA Board: 6/1/05 Revised and approved by AAA Board: 11/12/13, & 7/10/17 & ???

-Purpose: To comply with the Area Agency on Aging of Dane County contract to provide clientcentered case management services to older adults age 60 and over living in Dane County.
+Purpose: To comply with the Area Agency on Aging of Dane County contract to provide a professional and confidential atmosphere offering culturally and linguistically appropriate clientcentered case management services to low-income older adults age 60 and over living in Dane County.
+(Low-income eligibility is defined in yearly contracts.)

-Program Goal: The goal of the client-centered case management program is to provide older adults in Dane County the support they need to achieve and maintain optimum independence in their community through the assessment of need and the coordination and monitoring of community-based services.
+Program Goal: The goal of the client-centered case management program is to provide low-income older adults in Dane County the support they need to achieve and maintain optimum independence in their community through the assessment of need and the coordination and monitoring of community-based services.